-Even though the partial null subject languages differ from one another with respect to the environments in which a null subject is licensed, all of them impose locality conditions on the choice of the antecedent.
-Here we illustrate this restriction with Finnish and BP, but similar examples can be constructed in Hebrew and Marathi (Holmberg, Nayudu & Sheehan, 2009).
-As we will see in section 5.2, Chinese also displays somewhat similar locality effects, but, for ease of exposition, we will postpone discussion of the discourse pro-drop languages to the next section.
+Even though the partial NSLs differ from one another with respect to the environments in which a 3rd person null subject is licensed, all of them impose locality conditions on the choice of the antecedent.
+Here I illustrate this restriction with Finnish and BP, but similar examples can be constructed in Hebrew and Marathi (Holmberg, Nayudu, and Sheehan 2009).
+As we will see in Section 5.2, Chinese also displays somewhat similar locality effects, but, for ease of exposition, I will postpone discussion of the discourse pro-drop languages to the next section.

-(71) a.
-O Feco1 disse que a Dani2 acha que $e{1/2}$ ganhou na loto. the Feco said that the Dani thinks that $e{1/2}$ won the lottery 'Feco said that Dani thinks that she won the lottery.'

-b. $Jukka_1$ sanoi että $Liisa_2$ ajattelee että $e{1/2}$ oli voittanut Jukka said that Liisa thinks that $e{1/2}$ had won arpajaisissa. lottery
+- (65) a.
+O Feco1 disse que a Dani2 acha que $e{1/2}$ ganhou na loto. the Feco said that the Dani thinks that $e{1/2}$ won the lottery 'Feco said that Dani thinks that she won the lottery.' - b.
+Jukka1 sanoi että Liisa2 ajattelee että $e{1/2}$ oli voittanut Jukka said that Liisa thinks that $e{1/2}$ had won arpajaisissa. lottery

 'Jukka said that Liisa thinks that she won the lottery.'
+Finnish